 - The right to act as an agent of the child in relation to the child’s estates if the child’s action is required by a state, the United States, or a foreign government

 - The right to possession of and access to the child

 Knowing your parental rights is the key to spending time with your child and being involved in making significant decisions that impact your child’s life every single day.
-The attorneys at Orsinger, Nelson, Downing & Anderson can help you find the truth, and we know what to do with it once it’s found.
+The paternity law attorneys at Orsinger, Nelson, Downing & Anderson can help you find the truth, and we know what to do with it once it’s found.